 Syringe Exchange Programs

-To combat the growing concern over HIV and Hepatitis C outbreaks, Kentucky law now allows county health departments to provide Syringe Exchange Programs.
-These programs have proven to be effective in reducing the spread of infections without increasing drug use.
+To combat growing concern over HIV and Hepatitis C outbreaks, Kentucky law allows county health departments to provide syringe exchange programs.
+These programs have proven effective in reducing the spread of infections without increasing drug use.

 HIV/AIDS Continuing Education

 This program is responsible for providing training on HIV testing and counseling and on linkage-to-care for those testing positive.

 CHFS-sponsored HIV/AIDS Course on TRAIN for all Health Care Personnel (free CME).